Our Family & Other Animals - the details

 Sadly we lost both of our boys in 2020 but we will always be grateful for the love they gave to us and how good they always were with our guests.

-One of our caravan plots was named after them so thought we would leave their bolg so guests staying with us on Biilys Bay know where the name came from.
+One of our caravan plots was named after them so thought we would leave their blog so guests staying with us on Biilys Bay know where the name came from.

 Charlie

 The maddest of spaniels.
 Previously a rescue dog which the lady we bought him from had found at the dog pound so we have no early history of his life.
 His owner was advertising all of her 4 dogs for sale due to moving into a house that did not allow animals.
 We went to look at her Labrador to have as a companion for Billy but could not leave Charlie where he was.
 It was obvious he had a lot of issues – he was sat guarding the front door just waiting for it to open so he could get out, you just had to look at him and he would roll over and pee himself.
 We quickly came to the conclusion that the Labrador would easily find a home but Charlie would be the difficult one to place so we just could not leave him behind.
-He quickly became best friends with Billy but really wanted to eat Luna our cat.
-Segregation became part of our life, but over the last year Charlie is starting to realise that the cat actually fights back so is a little hesitant to chase her so often.
+He quickly became best friends with Billy and the two were inseperable.
 We only had him for 2 weeks and he snapped his leg when turning sharply trying to keep the ball from Billy.
 So £1800 later he had 2 pins in his leg and had to spend 6 weeks in a cage to recover.
 We reckon this makes him the most expensive rescue dog ever, but we wouldn’t change him for the world.

 Luna